ggreer/jekyll-gallery-generator/README.md

 ### Optional

-If you want to have a different path than `/photos/`, set `gallery_dir` in your `_config.yml`.
-You can also set favorite images that get shown on the index page.
+If you want to have a different path than `/photos/`, set the gallery dir in your `_config.yml`.
+You can also tweak other settings like the title prefix and thumbnail size.
+It's also possible to set favorite images that get shown on the index page.
 Here's what my `_config.yml` looks like:

+    gallery:
+      title_prefix: "Photos: "
-    gallery_dir: photos
+      dir: photos
       galleries:
         chile_trip:
           best_image: IMG_1068.JPG
         japan_trip:
           best_image: IMG_0690.JPG
         best:
           best_image: snaileo_gonzales.jpg
+      thumbnail_size:
+        x: 800
+        y: 800

 If you don't set a `best_image` for a gallery, the generator will use the last image.
 All images and galleries are sorted chronologically by the best_image.